-This article is about the deadliest mountain in the world: Annapurna I. But, before we get into it, we want to point out a few things.
+This article is about the deadliest mountain in the world: Annapurna I, in Nepal.
+But, before we get into it, we want to point out a few things.
 Hopefully, you’re here just because you’re curious.
 Or you’re in a pub quiz, you naughty person.
 But either way, we’re not recommending that you deliberately seek out this mountain.
 You know, deliberately find out which mountain you’re most likely to die climbing and then go give it a try.
 For fun and giggles.
 So no, please stay at home instead.
 Go and watch some mountaineering films or read a mountaineering book to scratch that itch instead.

 Also, there’s a lot of death in this article.
 Sorry about that, but that’s kind of what deadly means.
 We realise this might set a rather gloomy tone, so promise not to mention it again for at least the next paragraph.